spencerlepine/portfolio/content/portfolio/portfolio-site-v2/portfolio-site-v2.md

   - TailwindCSS
   - Netlify
   - GitHub Actions
-featureSection: 'portfolio'
+featureSection: 'hobby'
 thumbnail: ./og.png
 slug: /portfolio/portfolio-site-v2
+screenshots:
+  - './og.png'
 ---

 [**Visit the status website →**](https://spencerlepine.github.io/portfolio-site-uptime)

-## What's New
+## ❓ What's New
 This latest version of my portfolio site includes total re-design of the styling/theme to follow my brands colors.
 My main focus was provided very user-friendly snapshots of my projects, assuming that users will only spend a few seconds browsing the site.
 The goal is to clearly display my work, as well as provide ways to easily connect with me wether that is through my social profiles, or the contact form.

 ## ⭐ How It's Built